swcarpentry/git-novice/episodes/04-changes.md

 last commit made to `sitrep.Rmd`?

 1. "Changes"
-2. "Added line 'But the Mummy will appreciate the lack of humidity' to sitrep.Rmd"
+2. "Added line 'Maps illustrate the spread and impact of outbreak' to sitrep.Rmd"
 3. "Discuss effects of Sitrep' climate on the Mummy"

 :::::::::::::::  solution